vfbraga/RV_RRL_template/README.md

 The mpfit module is included in astrolibpy which is a free third-party package (https://github.com/segasai/astrolibpy), but cannot be installed with pip3.

+# Installation

+This package is not installed via pip, but by downloading the files to a local folder.
+Only the examples require Jupyter notebook, not the package itself.

 Author: Vittorio Francesco Braga